-An advanced course that provides firefighters with knowledge and skills to function safely and effectively as an integral member of a firefighting team in an advanced structure fire called for in NFPA 1001.
-Practical exercises are utilized to ensure an understanding of proper methods of structural firefighting in advanced scenarios.
+Advanced course which provides firefighters with knowledge and skills to function safely and effectively as an integral member of a firefighting team in an advanced structure fire called for in NFPA 1001.
+Practical exercises are utilized to ensure understanding of proper methods of structural firefighting in advanced scenarios.

-FS 1661 Exterior Fires
+FS 1661 Exterior Fires 1 credit

 Students are introduced to the knowledge and skills called for in NFPA 1001 in the subject area of Fire Control.
-The course will include both lectures and practical application of the skills retained.
+Course will include both lecture and practical application of the skills retained.

-FS 1711 Firefighter I
+FS 1711 Firefighter I 11 credits

-Enables the beginning student to describe and use the knowledge and basic skills in firefighter orientation and safety, fire behavior, building construction, firefighting personal protective equipment, portable extinguishers, ropes, and knots, rescue and extrication, forcible entry, ground ladders, ventilation, water supply, and fire hose.
+Enables the beginning student to describe and use the knowledge and basic skills in firefighter orientation and safety, fire behavior, building construction, firefighting personal protective equipment, portable extinguishers, ropes and knots, rescue and extrication, forcible entry, ground ladders, ventilation, water supply, and fire hose.
 The course is offered in the traditional classroom setting with interactive discussion as well as in a lab setting to evaluate the ability to do practical activities.
 The student must be able to perform strenuous physical activities.